seanmcmanus13/TwitchStreamDataPipeline/README.md

 Twitch Stream Data Pipeline

 # TO DO:
+- Fix main views api request to deal with api threshold limits (change, time periods and add retry on fail.)
 - ~~Change game_views scraper to pull the giantbomb_id~~
 - ~~Ingest daily game ranks into DB for PS4.~~
 - Daily_update for minutes viewed (partially complete need to tet)